Start9Labs/documentation/site/source/user-manual/connecting/index.rst

   :class: large-5
   :anchor: Setup

-  Leverage Tor to connect to your Embassy privately and anonymously from anywhere in the world.
+  Leverage Tor to connect to your Start9 server privately and anonymously from anywhere in the world.

 .. raw:: html